26 Different Types of Wasps in Ohio

 by treegrow is licensed under CC BY 2.0

-The Ringed Paper Wasp is also one of the most common types of wasps in Ohio.
+The Ringed Paper Wasp is also one of Ohio’s most common types of wasps.

 These wasps are typically yellow or reddish-brown and may have a few black markings on their bodies.

 They can grow up to an inch in length and build nests from paper pulp.
-They prefer to build their nests in protected places such as hollow trees, barns, and attics.
+They prefer building their nests in protected places like hollow trees, barns, and attics.

 Ringed Paper Wasps are predatory and feed on other insects such as flies, caterpillars, and grasshoppers.